 Select the Weights option from the Jobs/Setup; Matching Setup menu if you wish to alter the values of the weights attached to the different fields in the matching process.
-You should not modify the matching weights unless you have read and understood the description in "Introduction to Matching".
+You should not modify the matching weights unless you have read and understood the description in "Introduction to Matching" (on page 79).